Modules | C++

 Remesh

-The Remesh module provides tools for modifying triangle mesh resolution: reducing face count through decimation and edge collapse, or redistributing vertices through isotropic remeshing.
+The Remesh module provides tools for modifying triangle mesh resolution: reducing complexity through simplification (decimate to a target face count, or simplify to an error budget) and edge collapse, or redistributing vertices through isotropic remeshing.
 All functions operate on triangle meshes and return a new mesh along with the resulting half-edge structure.

 Include the module with: